 What Is Offshore Outsourcing

 Offshore outsourcing refers to the act of hiring an IT vendor in a country with a considerable time difference from your own.
 It is safe to say that outsourcing usually involves a time zone difference of 8 hours and above.
-For example, a US startup engaging an IT vendor in Ukraine is considered outsourcing.
+For example, a US startup engaging an IT vendor in Eastern Europe is considered outsourcing.

 Why Choose Offshoring

 Startups turn to offshore outsourcing to take advantage of the lower hourly rates charged by the developers.
 India is a popular outsourcing country where software developers charge a meager fee for their services.
 According to Payscale, you can hire developers in India for an average of $7.24 per hour.

 Besides economic factors, offshoring is also a popular option amongst startups due to the access to a global talent pool.
 As mentioned, there's a talent scarcity in countries like the US and UK.
 However, such a problem is non-existence when you hire from offshore countries like Ukraine, and India.

 One of the secrets of getting your apps quickly to the market is to work with experienced developers.
 Offshore outsourcing connects you with IT teams that have worked on various and potentially similar projects.
 You benefit from their skills and know-how in avoiding common pitfalls when working on your app.